efatmae/efatmae.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My name is Fatma Elsafoury and I'm a researcher at the Weizenbaum institute in Berlin.
+My name is Fatma Elsafoury and I'm a postdoc at the Weizenbaum institute in Berlin.
 I joined the Data, Algorithmic Systems and Ethics research group.

 Research